Luxor Temple In Egypt – Facts, Pictures, & History

 Like the rest of the ancient sites in Egypt, Luxor Temple is pure magic, and you don’t have to be a history buff to enjoy it.

-Most people could probably walk through the whole temple in about 60 minutes or less, depending on your pace and how much time you spend soaking things up.
+That said, most people could probably walk through the whole temple in about 60 minutes or less, depending on your pace and how much time you spend soaking things up.

 A good time to visit is early in the morning before the heat and crowds, or in the evening when the sandstone walls glow in the sunset.